Mbed-TLS/mbedtls/docs/use-psa-crypto.md

 This document describes the compile-time configuration option `MBEDTLS_USE_PSA_CRYPTO` from a user's perspective.

+This option:
-This option makes the X.509 and TLS library use PSA for cryptographic operations, and enables new APIs for using keys handled by PSA Crypto.
+- makes the X.509 and TLS libraries use PSA for cryptographic operations as much as possible, see "Internal changes" below;
+- enables new APIs for using keys handled by PSA Crypto, such as `mbedtls_pk_setup_opaque()` and `mbedtls_ssl_conf_psk_opaque()`, see "New APIs / API extensions" below.

 General considerations
 ----------------------